 - Unhook any kind of attachments to the wheel, this also includes the chain

-- Operate the quick-release lever, this will open up the wheel properly.
+- Operate the quick-release lever.
+This will open up the wheel properly.

-- When you are done, place the bike on the floor, the bike seat should touch the ground.
+- When you are done, place the bike on the floor.
+The bike seat should touch the ground.

-Install The Battery
+Step 6: Install The Battery

-This is actually the most fun part of the whole process.
-Just make sure to follow the instructions mentioned in your converter kit.
 You will need to plug the battery into the connectors that you have already attached to the wheels, sounds easy right?

 Protecting The Battery